 II.
-Fiscal Year 2015 Project Funding
+Fiscal Year 2016 Project Funding

-Under this FY 2015 IUP, Pennsylvania intends to fund drinking water projects and setasides with a total federal dollar value of \$28,280,000 as shown in Chart 1 of Attachment 4.
-In addition, the state intends to utilize the total allowed FY2015 set-aside amounts for the 2%, Technical Assistance to Small Systems, the 4%, Administrative, the 10%, Assistance to State Programs Fund and the 15%, Other Authorized Activities Fund.
-Pennsylvania also intends to take the FY2006 reserved set-aside amounts and add them to this year's 2% and 10% set-asides.
-Pennsylvania continues to reserve the authority to take the remaining 2, 4 and 10% set-asides that have been reserved in the past from future grants.
+Under this FY 2016 IUP, Pennsylvania intends to fund drinking water projects and set-asides with a total federal dollar value of \$26,578,000 as shown in the Funds Chart of Attachment 4.
+In addition, the state intends to utilize the total allowed FY2016 set-aside amounts for the 2%, Technical Assistance to Small Systems, the 4%, Administrative, the 10%, Assistance to State Programs Fund and the 15%, Other Authorized Activities Fund.
+Pennsylvania continues to reserve the authority to take the remaining 2, 4 and 10% setasides that have been reserved in the past from future grants.
 A summary of the amount of funds in reserve by grant is as follows: